tomhoyland/abc/README.md

     - They are the things we pay attention to, how we see the world, the choices we make, how we spend our time, our biases, decision-making processes and proclivities.
     - BEHAVIOURS can sometimes be intrinsic motivators.
     - BEHAVIOURS are demonstrable activities and can be seen.
+    - BEHAVIOURS require time and patience to develop.
+    - BEHAVIOURS can be supported and strengthened by external structures - termed CAPABILITIES.
     - As long as we are here, our BEHAVIOURS exist.
 When we are no longer here, neither are our BEHAVIOURS.
-    - BEHAVIOURS can be supported and strengthened by external structures - termed CAPABILITIES.

   - **CAPABILITIES** are things that are external to you and me.
     - They are more often than not tangible and sometimes physical.
     - CAPABILITIES are things that we lean on, support us and can sustain us during our journey.
     - CAPABILITIES can be; rules, processes, organisational structures, money, metrics, resources, communities, networks, incentive and reward systems, hiring practices tools and technologies.
     - CAPABILITIES can sometimes be extrinsic motivators.
+    - CAPABILITIES can often be purchased, and sometimes quicker to establish.
+    - CAPABILITIES can be utilised by our BEHAVIOURS, which can amplify their effectiveness.
     - When we are no longer here, CAPABILITIES remain.
-    - CAPABILITIES can be utilised by our BEHAVIOURS, which can amplify their effectiveness.